Markets

 Walthamstow Market

-Walthamstow Market is a whole kilometre long and you can find all types of fruit and veg on a weekday sold by lively local stall holders and pick up a variety of East End classics in the adjacent restaurants from Caribbean fare (the tastiest Ackee and Saltfish in London) to pie and mash or jellied eels (yum).
-On a Sunday you can find the farmers' market here and buy a variety of organic eggs, fresh juices, artisanal cheeses and homemade bread.
+Walthamstow Market is a whole kilometre long and you can find all types of fruit and veg on a weekday sold by lively local stall holders and pick up a variety of East End classics in the adjacent restaurants from Caribbean fare (the tastiest Ackee and Saltfish in London) to one of east London’s most traditional meals, pie and mash and jellied eels.
+On a Sunday you can find the farmers' market here and buy a variety of organic eggs, fresh juices, artisanal cheeses, and homemade bread.